cjordan7/STL-Implementation/README.md

 ### Queue (in queue.hpp)

+Here's a list of implemented functions for the class `Queue`.

 ### Deque (in deque.hpp)

+Here's a list of implemented functions for the class `Deque`.

 ### Set (in set.hpp)

+Here's a list of implemented functions for the class `Set`.

 ### List (in list.hpp)

+Here's a list of implemented functions for the class `List`.

 ### Tuple (in tuple.hpp)

+Here's a list of implemented functions for the class `Tuple`.

 ### UnorderedMap (in map.hpp)

+Here's a list of implemented functions for the class `UnorderedMap`.

 ### Stack (in stack.hpp)

-Here's a list of implemented functions for the `Stack`.
+Here's a list of implemented functions for the class `Stack`.

 * `Stack()`